Avian Influenza

 • Shortness of breath or difficulty breathing

 Less commonly, diarrhea, nausea, vomiting or seizures can occur.
-Diarrhea is more common with avian influenza than with influenza due to human viruses.
+Diarrhea is more common with avian influenza than with influenza.

-Tell your doctor if you have any of these signs and if you have been around birds in the past 10 days, and especially important if you have been around sick or dead birds and did not wear any personal protective equipment.
-For more information, you may contact our office at 705-743-1000.
+Tell your doctor if you have any of these signs and if you have been around birds in the past 10 days – especially if you have been around sick or dead birds and did not wear any PPE.
+For more information, contact our office at 705-743-1000.

 Additional Information